-GOAL #1 Provide a safety WCL and security measure for 1200 victimized children who were Number of Clients / Services ₩ .
+Goal: Global Problem Statement Objective and Timeframe Documentation Services Estimated Number of Clients / Services GOAL #1 Provide a safety and security measure for victimized children who were removed from their homes and placed into the custody of WCDSS due to abuse and/or neglect.
+Having a safe, neutral, "happy" place for victimized children who are placed outside of the parental home with estranged biological parents, extended family members, and foster parents is essential to maintaining stability in the child victims lives.
 WCDSS will provide 1200 visitation services per month.
 Visitation log.
-Safe and secure visitation facilitation and supervision 450 Children per month.
-GOAL #2 Improve permanency for child victims Safe in foster care by decreasing Serv WCDSS will provide Safety Intervention Services.
-Number of SAFE assessments, developed safety plans, Participate and assist in the development of safety plane for each Up to 830 children served.
+Safe and secure visitation and supervision 450 Children per month.
+GOAL #2 Improve permanency for child victims in foster care by decreasing the amount of time it takes for WCDSS will provide Safety Intervention Services.
+Prevent Initial Removal Number of SAFE assessments, developed safety plans, case files and UNITY Participate and assist in the development of safety plans for each Up to 830 children served.

-family based upon the Nevada Initial Assessment conducted by the COUNTY that integrates all appropriate safety intervention services the family requires to maintain the child/children safely within their home environment; Contribute to the ongoing monitoring and support with families to assure safety management and effective safety plan implementation by participating in the collaborative case coordination meetings with the UNTY as needed; provide or coordinate with other community sources to deliver safety services tailored to manage impending danger fan the Ası 5 8 inte abi inte the . with en the m m sup to & ma effe in Tim par 00 8 me ც nee 00 CO to c ser ша dar records. of Children from their home Reduce the amount of time in foster care Avoid re removal of children from their homes child victims in foster to achieve permanency and find permanent caregivers or connections for child victims where reunification is not possible, by providing Safety Intervention Services. ·
+- family based upon the Nevada Initial Assessment conducted by the COUNTY that integrates all appropriate safety intervention services the family requires to maintain the child/children safely within their home environment; Contribute to the ongoing monitoring and support with families to assure safety management and effective safety plan implementation by participating in the collaborative case coordination meetings with the COUNTY as needed; provide or coordinate with other community sources to deliver safety services tailored to manage impending records. ٠ of Children from their home Reduce the amount of time in foster care Avoid re removal of children from their homes child victims in foster to achieve permanency and find permanent caregivers or connections for child victims where reunification is not possible, by providing Safety Intervention Services. •

 Monitor impact of parent interactions with child to ensure safety of the victim GOAL #3 Provide access to education for children who are victims and who are in the foster care system.
 WCDSS will keep children in the care and custody the agency in their school of origin Report generated by Washoe County School District indicating which foster children are being transported to their school vs. transferring to the school they are zoned for Purchase transportation services from Washoe County School District.
-100 Children GOAL #4 Provide safety, security and stability for children, adult males and females and elders, including underserved populations who are victims of: child abuse, sexual assault, domestic violence, elder abuse, financial crimes, robbery, assault, adult victims of molestation, economic exploitation, fraud, federal crimes, survivors of homicide, hate and bias crimes and gang violence.
+100 Children GOAL #4 Provide safety, security and stability for children, adult males and females and females and elders, including underserved populations who are victims of: child abuse, sexual assault, domestic violence, elder abuse, financial crimes, robbery, assault, adult victims of molestation, economic exploitation, fraud, federal crimes, survivors of homicide, hate and bias crimes and gang violence.
 The primary focus will be on the Federal Priority Victim Populations.
 WCDSS will provide emergency assistance and emergency shelter/housing supports to 500 victims.
 Includes prior year award Case files, work orders, purchase orders and service agreements.
 Emergent Rent/housing supports, utilities, daycare/respite, emergency home repairs (crime related damage, alarms and locks)to ensure victim safety, transportation, vehicle repair, food, clothing, household supplies/furniture and emergency assessment services.
 Reports with the victimization component will be referred to the Victims Support program for follow up.
 Total reports received 1000 per year = 500 individuals served.
-GOAL #5 Provide professional personalized assistance to Provide professional personalized Report receipts and referral documentation, Face to face contact, phone contact, Reports with the victimization victims of crime.
-Victim assistance to victims of case files and AVATAR referrals to component will
+GOAL #5 Provide professional personalized assistance to victims of crime.
+Victim Provide professional personalized assistance to victims of Report receipts and referral documentation, case files and AVATAR Face to face contact, phone contact, referrals to Reports with the victimization component will